 The studio is spacious enough to allow full movement around the piercing bed and there is also seating for friends or family that may be joining you.

-The studio is kept as clean as possible at all times.
+The studio is kept as clean as possible at all times and conforms to Health and safety regulations.

 Other requirements by Health and Safety include, on site First Aid Kit and Accident Book and a clearly displayed, up to date Certificate of Registration from Oldham Council.